 The amazing visual style of Silent Hill is continued once you transition from the surprisingly open town streets to Midwich Elementary, the south-western school compound, a creepy interior where the former white gloom of the outside is replaced with near impenetrable blackness that seems to have seeped into every corner.
 Textures are sharp and full of character, rooms are believable and have traces of their now gone students: neatly arranged little work desks give subliminal contrast to the distorted figures that now crawl through the halls.
 The trek through the building only gets more creepy if you turn off the radio and wander through with nothing but your footsteps, ambient sounds and the occasional drone of the soundtrack fading in and out.

 The first three Silent Hill games have been described at the time of their release as the “scariest game ever made.”
-This essential affective project to scare the gamer is inherent in the experiential route of the gamer in the course of the game(s): it is a lonely psychological journey that drags the gamer into a wealth of nightmarish scenarios.
+This essential affective project to scare the [player] is inherent in the experiential route […] of the game(s): it is a lonely psychological journey that drags the [player] into a wealth of nightmarish scenarios.

 — Excerpt from Perron, Bernard.
 “Introduction” in Silent Hill: The Terror Engine, page 4.
-Ann Arbor: University of Michigan Press, 2012.
-Included descriptive from GamePro Magazine, November 2003.
+Ann Arbor: University of Michigan Press, 2006.

 This is all just the beginning, though I have high doubts I’ll be retracting my words of praise after finishing it.
 There are many aspects to Silent Hill in all its well-preserved retro quality that would be worthy of sequel articles and the same is true for the other games floating through my mind before and after having played it myself.